 I believe that your marriage is A BIG FREAKIN DEAL.
 I mean, this is who you’ll be spending the rest of your life with!
 Getting married is just the beginning of this new adventure together!
 You deserve a day to celebrate, even if you want no one else is present or just a few close loved ones are present.
 You deserve to and you’re allowed to have a celebration together, whatever you decide together that that looks like.

-Choosing a location is the first step after you decide on wanting to elope.
+Choosing a location is the first step to start elopement planning after you make that decision.
 You have a few different options:

 – You can elope in your current hometown, your city, or your town.
 Maybe you’re both in love with where you live or that’s where you met, and you want your wedding photos to reflect this season of life.